How to Share Pride Month with Your Toddler

 Teach Equity.
 When parents understand the privileges they have, they can use it to create more equitable spaces for everyone.
 This starts with showing kids how systems are more fair for some just because of their identity, race or financial background.

 Continue to normalize and learn about queer experiences.
-The LGBTQIA+ community, like many underserved communities, is not a monolith.
+The LGBTQ+ community, like many underserved communities, is not a monolith.
 Learning more about gender expression, including pronoun use, sexuality and the stereotypes and laws that may impact a person’s right to live authentically, will help you show your child the importance of being true to yourself and supporting others to do the same.

-Attending a Pride Event with a Toddler
+Attending a pride event with a toddler

 With any outdoor or public event, there are usually crowds to navigate at Pride.
 To make things easier on yourself and your little one, here’s what to bring:

-- Strollers and wagons can also keep toddlers contained and little legs from getting too tired.
+Strollers and wagons can also keep toddlers contained and little legs from getting too tired.

-- Extra water and snacks.
+Extra water and snacks.
 There are usually food vendors at Pride events, but lines can get long and the cost can add up if you rely solely on food trucks to fuel your day.

-- Cash.
+Cash.
 As much as we rely on credit cards, there are still times when technology fails.

 While there may not be a specific guidebook on Pride etiquette, if you’re not a part of the community that’s being celebrated, make sure you’re making space for the individuals who are.
 You can do this by remembering the privilege and bias you may be bringing into the event or festival.
 And if you’re not ready to or comfortable with calling yourself an ally, Ferguson recommends that you don’t go to a Pride event.
 Pride is for people to feel safe, seen and empowered.